TS-7553-V2-Sandbox

 After the internal timer expires, the microcontroller will run the power-up sequence and boot the whole system back up normally.

 On platforms that support TS-SILO supercapacitor backup, tsmicroctl can be used to control that charging from userspace.
-The microcontroller itself has been carefully tuned to charge the supercapacitors at a safe rate, these parameters are not adjustable.
-However charging can be enabled and disabled from the command line:
+The microcontroller itself has been carefully tuned to charge the supercapacitors at a safe rate, so these parameters are not adjustable.
+However, charging can be enabled and disabled from the command line:

 # Enable charging